 2010 - 2017

-Conflict and Crisis Prevention and Recovery
+Conflict Prevention and Social Cohesion

 Ministry of Peace and Reconstruction (MoPR), Local Peace Committees, Nepal Administrative Staff College (NASC), Local Development Training Academy (LDTA)